EastonThewes/taren/Gods/Gods.md

 Elil - Life, Light

 **Prime Ascended**
-Life, Death, War
+*Life, Death, War, and Nature*
-Serreth () - The Goddess of Health and Healing - Life, Nature Draen - The God of Death
+Serreth (NG) - The Goddess of Health and Healing - Life Draen (NE) - The God of Death - Death
+Khal (LE) - The God of War and Discord - War
+Thorn (N) - The God of Nature - Nature

+**Middle Ascended**
+Elowyn (N) - The Goddess of Magic - Knowledge
+Luneth (N) - The Goddess of Stars and Wanderers - Knowledge

 Aeris - Forge, Craft
-Khal - War
-Serreth - Healing
-Thorn - Nature, Beasts

 **Middle Ascended**
-Draen - Death, Grave
 Marion - Tempest, Sea
-Eloin - Knowledge, Secrets

 Kaelir - Freedom, Change
 Verris - War, Madness,
 Nisra - Fate, Prophecy